 Introduction and how Delta 10 THC was uncovered

 For a long time, CBD has been the superstar of cannabinoids and THC, the bad boy, at least legally.
 Recently, the discovery and analysis of other cannabis derivatives have shown there is more to THC than the infamous delta-9 THC.
-The emergence of delta-10 THC may be accidental but promises to revolutionize the cannabis industry.
+The emergence of delta-10 THC may be accidental though.

 A California-based cannabis company, Fusion Farms, purchased potent cannabis produced outside for the production of concentrates as they always do.
 But this time, it was after California experienced the onslaught of the perennial wildfire.
 The firefighters dropped fire retardants, which must have traveled through the air and absorbed by the outdoor plants, to combat the blazing inferno.